Brad Stevens: Early life

 Stevens made the academic all-state first team and received the Straight A Gold Medal Award all four years.
 He was a member of the National Honor Society, graduating seventh in his class of 165.
 Stevens also earned three letters in basketball, three in track, and one in baseball during his days at Zionsville.
 During summers, he traveled the country playing AAU basketball.

 Stevens was recruited to play Division III basketball at NCAC powerhouse DePauw University, where he played in all 101 DePauw games, earning four varsity letters.
 Stevens earned multiple all-conference and academic all-conference awards, and was a three-time Academic All-America nominee.
-He was a team captain his senior year, and averaged more than eight points per game three of his four years.
-Stevens’ career highs were 24 points and eight rebounds in a game.
+He was a team captain during his senior year and averaged more than eight points per game three of his four years.
+Stevens' career highs were 24 points and eight rebounds in a game.
 After his senior year, Stevens received the Coaches' Award.
 Coach Bill Fenlon later described Stevens as "one of the most selfless, team-oriented person [sic] I've ever been around."

 At DePauw, Stevens was a member of the Management Fellows Honors Program and the DePauw Community Services' Sports Night executive board.
 He was also a brother of the Alpha Tau Omega fraternity.
 During summer vacations, Stevens spent time teaching at Butler basketball camps.
 He was named to the Dean's list and graduated in 1999 with a degree in economics.